NavaraCloudServices/github-copilot-groundschool/exercisefiles/Exercises_developer.md

   - receive by query string two parameters `timestamp1` and `timestamp2`, and calculate the seconds between those two timestamps.
   - If you want, add some validation

-  > **_NOTE:_** Use above information inside the GitHub Copilot inline feature in your server code file.
+  > Use above information inside the GitHub Copilot inline feature in your server code file.
 Press enter and wait for GitHub Copilot to suggest you the code.

 #### **/ValidateDutchPhoneNumber**: